 - Methylome analysis.
 Using CpG methylation levels, Dr. Ertekin-Taner studies the influence of epigenetic factors on gene expression in AD and PSP.

-Mapping novel Alzheimer's disease (AD) risk genes and alleles:
+- Mapping and functional characterization of novel Alzheimer's disease risk genes and alleles.